yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 Your current directory should now contain couple of files: let's review them briefly:

-The `bootstrap.sh` file is a generic Bash script, which we'll use for basic setup of the machine (installing packages and Chef, downloading cookbooks, etc).
-The `patches.sh` script is used to fix some problems in community cookbooks
-(and will hopefully be removed from this tutorial soon).
+The `bootstrap.sh` file is a generic Bash script, which we'll use for basic setup of the machine (installing packages and _Chef_, downloading cookbooks, etc).
+The `patches.sh` script is used to fix some problems in community cookbooks (and will hopefully be removed from this tutorial soon).
+The `solo.rb` file contains configuration for _Chef Solo_.
 You don't have to edit these files.

-The `node-example.js` file contains an example configuration for the whole node: list of _cookbooks_ we want to install, Elasticsearch configuration, AWS credentials, username and password for the _Nginx_ HTTP authentication, your e-mail address for _Monit_ notifications, etc. We'll start with a much smaller configuration, though.
+The `node-example.js` file contains an example configuration for the whole node: list of _cookbooks_ we want to install, Elasticsearch configuration, list of plugins we want to install, your AWS credentials, username and password for the _Nginx_ HTTP authentication, your e-mail address for _Monit_ notifications, etc. We'll start with a much smaller configuration, though.

-The `solo.rb` file contains configuration for _Chef Solo_.
-Again, you don't have to touch it.

 <div class="infobox">
   <h3>Information for non-AWS environments</h3>